 The Kwisket Premis is one of the best smart locks for HomeKit users, as it easily integrates with Apple's smart home ecosystem.
 The Premis lets you enter your home using keys, a code, or via your smartphone.
 The low-profile keypad looks smart, but still offers a manual key option for the luddites in your house.
 And, it's available in a few styles and finishes.

-Homekit support means that you can control it through Siri or the Premis app.
+HomeKit support means that you can control it through Siri or the Premis app, but you'll also need a HomeKit hub, such as the HomePod Mini or an Apple TV.
 The latter also allows you to create keycodes that provide limited access, such as allowing the dog walker in during the day, but not at night.
 However, there is no support for Amazon Alexa, Google Assistant nor Google Home, though, so you can’t check the lock from your Amazon Echo.